Spectra135/Micron_Minilith_AWD_Gantry/README.md

 > [!NOTE]
 > **If some things aren't clear, consider joining the Monolith Discord server.**
-> **I have a user project in the server
+> **I have a user project in the server where you can ask your questions!**
+> **Maybe other users might be able to help you seeing as functionnality and belt path is basically the same**
 >
 > [![Join the Discord](https://discord.com/api/guilds/1227971059764953230/widget.png?style=banner3)](https://discord.gg/JanBKxAzDz)
 >
-> **If you would like to see more of this and other projects in the future, consider supporting me on Ko-fi.**
+> **If you would like to support this projects, please consider supporting CloakedWayne on Ko-fi, not me.**
+> ** he did all the heavy lifting in creating this beautiful gantry !
 >
 > [![Join the Discord](https://github.com/CloakedWayne/Monolith_Gantry_V2-VT/blob/main/Images/kofi_short_button_white.png)](https://ko-fi.com/cloakedwayne)

-## futur plans
+## Futur Plans
-- Update the gantry to RC1 Monolith
+- Update to RC1 Monolith
 - 2WD version
 - PFA belt spacing for better fitment (so custom toolhead mounts)
 - Fix the hights on the parts.
 - Sheet metal version

-## Design goals
-- The shortest and the simplest belt path possible with AWD compatibility
-- The shortest moment arms possible for increased rigidity even when reusing hardware and motion parts
-- Double shear steppers and live shaft idlers for higher belt tensions and better reliability
-- Good-looking design
-- Cheap BOM

-## Performance expectations
-**2WD:** Due to the 10-15cm shorter belt path, with stiffer and lighter XY-joints the printer should perform similarly to a 50mm smaller one equipped with the same X-axis setup.

-**AWD:** It doesn't come at the cost of adding 20cm belt length and idlers, so input shaper scaling can be close to +100% compared to 2WD due to the truly halved effective belt length.
-But only when no toolhead or frame bottlenecks are limiting its scaling.

-**9mm belts:** Wider belts can offer an additional 50% input shaper scaling on top of what's described above.
+- Potentially a Salad fork version

-## What's the catch?
+## Downsides
-- you have to build a well-balanced system: the increased effective belt stiffness with higher-end gantry configurations will amplify toolhead and frame rigidity issues
-- Some toolheads are not yet compatible because of the different belt path
-- Z-chain relocation or Z-umbilical is needed on V2
+- Z-chain relocation or Z-umbilical is needed
-- Trident rear vertical extrusion brackets have to be rotated by 180 degrees or swapped to regular 2020 brackets based on the gantry configuration
+- loss of X travel depending on the toolhead
+- Small build volume loss on the front corners. (worse if you use klicky probe)

 ## Acknowledgement
 I want to thank:

-- **ifp, iniqy, krankydonkey, MoneyShot, Nicket, tktktktk, Zakfarias, Scarecrow, The Adeo** for testing and good feedback
-- **Sy-Noon** for the awesome logo and feedback on general aesthetics
-- **ZaMarin** for FAQ
-- **Armchair Heavy Industries** for the exposure and the moderation help I got in their user-project space
-- **VoronDesign** for making V2.4 and Trident and for starting me on this journey to improve my FDM design skills
-- anyone who helped me along the way
+- **CloakedWayne** I can't state this enough, all props goes to CloakedWayne, he designed and put all the effort in designing this gantry.
+- **Hartk** For making the incredible Micron and starting me out in a downhill spiral of Voron / DIY 3D printers.

 <br/><br/><br/><br/>
 This work is licensed under a